Open-Building-Management/emoncms/DOCS.md

 # post data to the mqtt broker

-supposing the IP of your Home Assistant running the emoncms add-on to be 192.168.1.53, you can post datas from your local network :
+Supposing the IP of your Home Assistant running the emoncms add-on to be 192.168.1.53, you can post datas from your local network :

 ```
 mosquitto_pub -h 192.168.1.53 -p 9883 -u "emonpi" -P "emonpimqtt2016" -t 'emon/test/t3' -m 43.67
 ```

-if you dont have mosquitto_pub installed and have a machine on your local network running debian/ubuntu : `sudo apt-get install mosquitto-clients`
+If you dont have mosquitto_pub installed and have a machine on your local network running debian/ubuntu : `sudo apt-get install mosquitto-clients`

+You can change the mosquitto username and password in the add-on configuration

 # what's inside the emoncms add-on ?